n6xej/CSWAnimatedImageViewExample/README.md

 Attribution
 --------------

-CSWAnimatedTextViewExample uses portions of code from the following sources.
+CSWAnimatedImageViewExample uses portions of code from the following sources.

 | Component     | Description   | License  |
 | ------------- |:-------------:| -----:|